filamentgroup/Ajax-Include-Pattern/README.md

     <a href="..." data-after="articles/latest/fragment">Latest Articles</a>

+Append:

+    <a href="..." data-append="articles/latest/fragment">Latest Articles</a>

 Also, the data-threshold attr allows a min width for this to apply.

 Note: these attributes can be placed on any element, not just anchors.

-On domready, you can apply the plugin like this:
+Once the DOM is ready, you can apply the plugin like this:

     $("[data-append],[data-replace],[data-after],[data-before]").ajaxInclude();

-Optional Proxy
+## Optional Proxy

 To use the proxy and include all ajax includes in one call, just pass in a URL that is ready to accept a list of files, such as the ajaxinclude.helper.php file in the root.